allegro/allegro.tech/_posts/2019-09-30-grouping-and-organizing-classes.md

 tags: [tech, architecture, package, ddd, domain, hexagonal, clean, java]
 ---

-One of the first challenges the programmer has to face is organizing classes within the project.
+One of the first challenges a programmer has to face is organizing classes within a project.
-The problem may look trivial but it's not.
+This problem may look trivial but it's not.
-Still it's worth spending enough time to do it right.
+Still, it's worth spending enough time to do it right.
 I'll show you why this aspect of software development is crucial by designing sample project's architecture.

 ## Assumptions
-Let's assume that we have to create a “Project Keeper” application for managing projects at IT company.
+Let's assume that we have to create a “Project Keeper” application for managing projects at an IT company.
 Thanks to the application, project managers will be able to create projects and assign teams to them.
-We know that after some time, the DI (dependency injection) framework currently used by company's software will be replaced by another solution.
+We know that after some time, the DI (dependency injection) framework currently used by the company's software will be replaced by another solution.
 As part of cost reduction, the company plans to stop using Oracle database and replace it with some open-source solution.
-The application has to be primarily available via HTTP through the browser.
+The application has to be primarily available via HTTP through a browser.
-Sometimes, however, access from the operating system terminal will be needed.
+Sometimes, however, access from an operating system terminal is needed.

 ## Implementation
 Bearing in mind the above assumptions, we want to implement the application in such a way that it is easy to introduce the changes mentioned in them.
 Let's think for a moment what our application really is.
-The main part of it will be business logic, that is the use cases that we expose to users.
+The main part of it will be a business logic, that is the use cases that we expose to users.
 Let's call this part of the application a **core**.
 Users must be able to use available use cases, which is why they should be presented to them in some way.
 At the moment, the use cases are to be presented via the HTTP API that the frontend application will consume and via the operating system's terminal.
 Let's call this part of the application a **presentation**.
 Our application will need to communicate with an external system: a database.
-Let's call the part responsible for this communication, but also for all other technical aspects not related to business logic, an **infrastructure**.
+Let's call the part responsible for this communication, but also for all other technical aspects not related to the business logic, an **infrastructure**.
 It turns out that this is not an innovative view of the application.
 The above approach to splitting application is one of the fundamental assumptions of [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design), [Clean](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [Hexagonal](https://declara.com/content/va7eLmgJ) architectures.
 The assumptions of our application show that it must be prepared for changing the DI framework.